Nevenall/sufficient-reason/System/Magick.md

   ?
   when shall a backlash trigger? on gm opportunities? that is unpredictable, maybe that is when you can burn off paradox as an interesting complication.
 Backlash happens when you fail a feat?
   What other options are there?
-There's randomly whenever the gm decides. represents the
+There's randomly whenever the gm decides to represent the vindictivness of reality i guess. part of the point of moving to a single die paradox complication was to take away the need for the gm to make these kinds of decisions.
+So, when there are gm opportunities you can burn off paradox as a complication for the rest of the story.
+According to the original game its at dramatic moments, commonly when a mage earns 5 paradox in one go.
+So, that could mean whenever your paradox hits d12 or more, though it doesn't have too.
   ?

 ### Generating Paradox